VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

   -- Insert snippet
   local snip_text = vim.tbl_get(item, 'textEdit', 'newText') or item.insertText

-  assert(snip_text, "Language server indicated it had a snippet, but no snippet text could be found!")
+  assert(snip_text, "Language server indicated it had a snippet, but no snippet text could be found!") vim.snippet.expand(snip_text) end

-  -- warning: this api is not stable yet vim.snippet.expand(snip_text) end